LayerZero-Labs/devtools/examples/aptos-oft/README.md

 ### Wiring your aptos oft:

 ### layerzero.config.ts:
-ensure that all of the contracts you wish to wire your aptos oft to are included under the contracts array.
-For example, if you want to wire your aptos oft to both sepolia and fuji, you would include both contracts under the contracts array, and specify them like this:
+ensure that all of the contracts you wish to wire your aptos oft to are included under the contracts array and connections array.
+For example, if you want to wire your aptos oft to fuji, you would include both contracts under the contracts array, and specify them like this:
 ```typescript
 const aptosContract: OmniPointHardhat = {
     eid: EndpointId.APTOS_TESTNET,